Zubin123/Animal_Classifier/readme.md

-This is an animal classification project
+This ia an Animal classification project